nevmerzhitsky/headless-metatrader4/README.md

   Current serial number in output stream:  458
 ```

 Then try to add `--ipc=host` parameter to the `docker run` command due to [a comment](https://github.com/osrf/docker_images/issues/21#issuecomment-239334515).
-But this decrease security thus does it at your own risk.
+But this decrease security thus does it at your own risk!